mediafly/await-the/README.md

 <a name="module_whileMax"></a>

 ## whileMax ⇒ <code>\*</code>
-Given a condition, maximum amount of loops to do, and function, continuously call the promisified version of that function sequentially and return the result once the exiting condition is met or the loop count has been exhausted.
+Given a condition, maximum amount of loop iterations to do, and function, continuously call the promisified version of that function sequentially and return the result once the exiting condition is met or the loop count has been exhausted.

 The `condition` can access either the parent scoped variables or the results of `fn` which are passed in as the only parameter.